RafaBargiela/MetagenomeProcessing/README.md

 - Martin Ayling, Matthew D Clark, Richard M Leggett. _New approaches for metagenome assembly with short reads_.
 Briefings in Bioinformatics, , bbz020, https://doi.org/10.1093/bib/bbz020

 In our case, we have choose MEGAHIT as assembler.
+Here we start where we left on the step before, after using cutadapt, using the resulting trimmed files:

+- R1.trimmed.fastq.gz
+- R2.trimmed.fastq.gz